The Beatles (TV series): Reception

 The series was an instant ratings hit on ABC in the Saturday morning time slot after it debuted on 25 September 1965 at 10:30 AM ET.
 It racked up a 13 score (or 52 share), then unheard of in daytime television.
 The series was sponsored by the A. C. Gilbert Company, the Quaker Oats Company and the Mars Candy Company.
 For the third season in 1967, the series was moved to Saturdays at noon.

 Originally, the Beatles disliked the cartoon; as time went on they grew to like it.
 In 1972, Lennon commented, "I still get a blast out of watching the Beatles cartoons on TV."
 In 1999, Harrison said, "I always kind of liked [the cartoons].
 They were so bad or silly that they were good, if you know what I mean, and I think the passage of time might make them more fun now."

 The series was syndicated worldwide on television and cable after the original run ended in 1969.
+In the United Kingdom, the series premiered on ITV on 3 January 1976.
 In 1986 and 1987, new generations were introduced to the series when it was rebroadcast by MTV and also by The Disney Channel.
 On MTV, the series was shown on Saturday and Sunday mornings at 10 AM ET or 7 AM PT.
 On The Disney Channel, the series was shown on Fridays at 5 PM beginning in 1989.
 Mark Hamill was a guest host of the MTV run of the series in 1987.

 Legacy

 The Beatles' views of the cartoon series discouraged them from participating significantly in the later animated feature film, Yellow Submarine, whose producer, Al Brodax, and director, George Dunning, had also been involved in the production of the animated series.
-Only when the band saw and were impressed by the Yellow Submarine's finished footage did they realize the film was a more ambitious creation.
+Only when the band saw and were impressed by Yellow Submarine's finished footage did they realize the film was a more ambitious creation.
 As a result, they agreed to appear in a short live-action epilogue for it.
 Lance Percival provided the voice of Fred in that film.

 In December 2004, McFarlane Toys released a line of figures based on the cartoon series, featuring all four band members with their instruments.
 In 2005, they released a boxed set featuring cartoon figures of all four band members with instruments, plus an alligator figure, speakers, and a radio.

-Apple Corps Ltd. purchased the rights to the series in the early 1990s.
-There has been popular demand for Apple Corps to issue a remastered release of the series on DVD.
+Apple Corps Ltd. purchased the rights to the series in the early 1990s, which has since had popular demand for a remastered release.